Stegosauruss/CV/README.md

 - National Professional Qualification for Middle Leaders (Anglia Ruskin University)
 - Postgraduate Certificate in Education: Mathematics (2009-2010)
 - Codecademy: Build Front-End Apps from Scratch

-## Skills

-#### Continuous Development
-I love working in tech.
-Every day I become a stronger dev but the scale of what I don't know becomes clearer as well.
-New developments mean opportunities to grow are never-ending.
-I have attended meet-ups and lectures on topics such as chat-bots and AI.
-I feel that with enough time and support I can tackle any problem set in front of me, the harder the challenge the stronger I will be at the end of it.

-#### SOLID principles
-I like to build beautiful and readable code.
-It's important to me that when someone looks at my work I can feel proud of what I have created.
-I enjoy practicing tech tests to hone these skills.
-Currently I participating in [Advent of code 2020](https://adventofcode.com/).

-#### Problem Solving
-Changing Career from Education to Technology was a big change but problem solving is universal.
-My experience solving mathematical problems allows me to break down large technical isses into smaller steps.
-I can visualise the larger picture in order to explain with clarity.

 ## Projects